ecoin-project/ecoin-public/ARCHITECTURE.md

 - connection to ECOIN value-state indicators
 - connection to external weekly indicators or market data

+Additional experimental sidecar interpretation modules may be attached between the measurement layer and the connection layer.
+Current candidates include:
+- `value_phase_summary`, which tracks phase-sensitive value stabilization signals
+- `response_value_summary`, which tracks demand for reassurance, validation, challenge, optimization, and plural-audit response styles

+These modules should be treated as non-breaking sidecar extensions.
+They are intended to support interpretation and trend comparison without altering the stable weekly observation core.

 ---

 ### External reference lane